Egypt's parliament passes 2017-18 budget

-BRIEF-Caixabank says expects no significant impact of Isolux circumstances to its Q2 2017 results

-* SAYS ITS EQUITY AND CREDIT EXPOSURES TO ISOLUX WERE PROVISIONED AT THE END OF Q1 2017

-CAIRO, July 4 Egypt's parliament on Tuesday passed the state budget for the 2017-18 fiscal year beginning in July, maintaining a targeted deficit of 9.1 percent.
+CAIRO, July 4 (Reuters) - Egypt's parliament on Tuesday passed the state budget for the 2017-18 fiscal year beginning in July, maintaining a targeted deficit of 9.1 percent.

 Egypt's budget deficit for the current fiscal year is expected to reach 10.8 percent.
 The budget projects economic growth of 4.6 percent, higher than the 3.8-4 percent growth expected this year.